Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 Correct HTTP status codes are essential for security.
 An unexpected rise in 400, 401, 403, or 404 might indicate an attack.

 Note that the service class does not return HTTP status codes.
-Remember that you can use our service from contexts where HTTP status codes are irrelevant, like message bus integrations.
+Remember that we can use our service from contexts where HTTP status codes are irrelevant, like message bus integrations.

 We only raise exceptions when something we did not design for has happened.
 One example of this strategy is the `ProductId` class, where `IsValid()` does not throw, but the constructor does.
 Our design always validates input data before we create domain primitives, so the constructor should never fail and thus throws an exception.